Legoless/Haystack/README.md

 Haystack SDK contains a collection of simple iOS classes and small libraries that make development easier.
 Most of these classes are not large or structured enough to fit in a special library or framework, but are regurarely needed throughout the most projects you are working on.

-Please contact me for contributions to the SDK.
+Please contact me for contributions to the SDK, so it can grow.

 Categories
 =======